carlomilanesi/measures-rs/docs/Tutorial.md

 Regarding linear transformations of `Measure3d` objects and affine transformations of `MeasurePoint3d` objects, little is to be explained, because they are quite similar to the corresponding planar transformation, replacing `2d` with `3d`, and specifying the additional Z component when required.

 The differences to take into account are these:
-* There are no specific rotation at right or rotation at left.
+* There are no specific rotation at right nor rotation at left.
 * Line directions are specified only by 3D unit vectors, not by measure point angles, nor by unsigned directions, nor by signed directions.
 * In addition to projections and reflections about a line, projections onto a plane and reflections over a plane are possible.
 Such planes are specified by a unit vector orthogonal to them.

 Here is the complete list of methods of `LinearMap3d`, which can be used to create linear transformations in the space:
 * `new(coefficients: [[Number; 3]; 3])`: It allows to construct any 3D linear transformation, if you know its 9 coefficients.